dakosneron/the-just-bound/the-just-bound-manifesto.md

 They do not fail because they are weak — they fail because their structure collapses the moment it is tested.

 ## 14.2.
 The Necessity of Self-binding
-Norms following the two axioms must be self-binding.
+Just-binding norms must be self-binding.
 Self-binding is not an axiom.
 It is the unavoidable implication of universality.
 If a norm does not bind the speaker, it is asymmetric — and therefore not universal.
 To be universal, a norm must apply to all relevant agents equally — including the one who asserts it.